Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-realtime-photoshop.md

   - javascript
 ---

-We will do something amazing this weekend - we'll be re-creating Photoshop!
+We will do something unique this weekend - we'll be re-creating Photoshop!

 Not entirely, but we'll be re-creating the image filters in Photoshop using variable CSS Filters.

-I choose to build a playground so people can understand what each filter's effect is!
+I choose to build a playground so people can understand each filter's effect!
 I do hope you find it helpful.

 Things we will address in this article are: